biscuit-auth/website/content/blog/biscuit-2.0.md

 and offline attenuation (like Macaroons): any service that knows the public key can verify the token.
 And any token holder can derive a new token with more restrictions.
-For the microservices use case, that means a node can take the token it received, and create a new one with the least privilege before sending it to the next node.
+For the microservices use case, that means a node can take the token it received, and create a new one with fewer privileges before sending it to the next node.

 To guarantee that authorization policies execute the same way everywhere, Biscuit provides an authorization language based on Datalog, that all implementations must support.